HarirFahem/Homework1/README.md

 ```
 And for showing this result we wrote in the main class the following code:
 *  For the lightning:
-   Effect of adding 0.4 light on the image:

 ``` javascript
 int main() {
    Image IM("res/euromed_image.png");